lagrangedao/docs/mars-testnet/README.md

 ## ✨ Tasks and Rewards:

 Task 1: Set Up a Computing Provider and earn a share of the 500,000 LAD token pool.

 Task 2: Build a Space and stand a chance to share the Prize Pool of 300,000 LAD.

 Task 3: Be an Image Creator, showcase your creativity, and split the 200,000 LAD pool.

 🏆 Participate, complete tasks, and submit the form to secure your rewards.
-All $LAD awards will be delivered in the form of NFTs, and NFT holders can claim their $LAD after the TGE (Token Generated Event).
+All LAD awards will be delivered in the form of NFTs, and NFT holders can claim their LAD after the TGE (Token Generated Event).